Mealybugs on Alocasia: Finding Cottony Pests in Petiole Junctions

 Arriving already infested from production

 Alocasia is grown at high density in humid propagation houses, conditions mealybugs also thrive in, so a plant can leave the grower with early colonies already tucked where petioles bunch together at the rhizome — a spot most buyers never think to part apart and check before bringing a new plant home.
+A colony this small is easy to miss entirely at point of sale since the cottony wax hasn't yet built up to an obvious mass.

 Warm, dry conditions favoring population growth

 As with most soft-bodied pests, mealybug populations expand faster in warm, low-humidity conditions.
 Since Alocasia is often kept in exactly these conditions when humidity efforts are lacking, the plant faces elevated mealybug risk alongside its other humidity-related stress.
+A stagnant, poorly ventilated grow area compounds this further, since mealybugs are slow-moving and benefit from still air that doesn't disturb their waxy coating.

 How to Fix It